 TAX-EFFICIENT TRADING: Typically, investment managers will only be concerned with delivering the best performance possible, disregarding tax consequences to the individual investor.
-We believe an ongoing tax strategy is one of the most efficient ways for investors to achieve a better after-tax return potential.

 This means many managed account programs will sell according to the FIFO method (the first lot in will be the first lot out when partially selling from positions) in positions with multiple versus purchase tax lots, unless directed to do otherwise.
 This can result in higher gains (lower losses) from a sale if higher cost-basis tax lots exist.
 With Select UMA Tax Managed accounts, our Tax Management Services overlay manager uses a best tax outcome methodology instead of FIFO; this allows clients to keep lower cost holdings in their accounts.
 When a portfolio manager makes changes, or if clients submit a service request, the overlay manager will look to sell lots at a loss first.